mvolkmann/blog/src/warp.md

 To accept the suggestion, press the right arrow key.

 To execute the entered command, press the return key.

+Dragging a file or directory from the Finder to the command entry area inserts its full path.

 To enter multiple commands on separate lines, press ctrl-j (runs the "Insert Newline" command)